Santos Laguna news: Liga MX coaching changes continue with Salvador Reyes firing | Goal.com

 “After a meeting between members of the sporting committee, it has been decided that Salvador Reyes and Luis Canay will no longer assume their respective roles of head coach and head physical trainer of the first team.

-In the Apertura this year Santos finished fourth, only losing two games, but were eliminated in the first round of the playoffs by Monterrey 3-0 on aggregate.
+In the Apertura this year Santos finished fourth, only losing two games and scoring in every regular season contest, but were eliminated in the first round of the playoffs by Monterrey 3-0 on aggregate.

-Reyes’ best recent results had been in the Concacaf Champions League, eliminating the New York Red Bulls 6-2 over two legs in the Quarterfinal.
+Reyes’ best recent results had been in CCL play, eliminating the New York Red Bulls 6-2 over two legs in the quarterfinal.

-There has been a drop-off in league form though.
-They haven’t won in Liga MX since February 25, gaining only one point from the four games since then.
+There has been a drop-off in league form, though.
+Los Guerreros haven’t won in Liga MX play since February 25, gaining only one point from the four games since then.

-The recent bad run of form has seen Santos slip from fifth to tenth place, two places, but four points, outside of the playoffs.
+The recent bad run of form has seen Santos slip from fifth to tenth place where the club currently sits two places, but four points, outside of the playoffs.

 With them now staring Champions League elimination in the face they club have moved on from their head coach, who was appointed in August.